William McMinn

-William McMinn (1844–14 February 1884) was an Irish-born Australian surveyor and architect, based in Adelaide.
+William McMinn (1844 – 14 February 1884) was an Irish-born Australian surveyor and architect, based in Adelaide in the colony of South Australia.

-Early life
+Early life and education

-McMinn was born in Newry, County Down, Ireland, a son of Joseph McMinn (c.
+McMinn was born in Newry, County Down, Ireland, in 1844.
+He was a son of Joseph McMinn (c.
 1794 – 6 April 1874) and his wife Martha McMinn, née Hamill (c.
 1805 – 13 December 1861), who with their large family emigrated to Adelaide on the Albatross, arriving in September 1850.
 Newspaper reports only mention Mrs McMinn and 8 children aboard Albatross.

 No details of his (or his brothers') schooling are known, though it has been asserted that he was taught by one Mr McGeorge of Adelaide, however no teacher of that or similar name has yet come to light.
 It is likely the youngest children were home-educated, with the boys receiving tuition in drafting and surveying from a tutor.